mike99mac/minimy-mike99mac/README.md

 Don't buy a cheap USB microphone.
 The sweet spot might be around $25 for flat disk type with a mute/unmute switch for visible privacy.
 It is best to move the microphone away from the speakers and closer to the center of the room.

-You can start with just about any speakers with a 3.5mm jack that will plug into the RasPi.
+You can start with just about any speaker(s) with a 3.5mm jack that will plug into the RasPi.
 We could talk about DAC HATs and audio quality, but that's outside the scope of this document.

 ## Prepare an SD card to boot Linux
 The RasPi boots from a micro-SD card that plugs into its underside.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and copy a Linux distribution to it.